Green River (band)

 Green River was an American rock band formed in Seattle, Washington, in 1984.
-The band had very little commercial impact outside their native Seattle.
-The grunge style was featured both in Green River's own music and the music its members would create in future bands, including Mudhoney, Mother Love Bone, Temple of the Dog and Pearl Jam.
+Considered one of the first grunge bands, Green River is best known for being the precursor to multiple key early 1990s rock bands, most notably Pearl Jam, Mudhoney, Mother Love Bone, Temple of the Dog, and Love Battery.
 Green River reunited for several live shows in 2008 and 2009.